MiaolinJia/devops-project/README.md

 # devops-project

+Usage:
+  1. start vagrant
+    a.
+Run *vagrant up* for the first time, provision will be automatically run and VM is prepared, containers are started.
+  2. start containers
+    Subsequent vagrant command will only bring up VM, *docker-compose -f /srv/docker-compose.yaml up -d* needs to be used to start all containers
+  3. stop containers
+    docker-compose -f /srv/docker-compose.yaml down
+  4. shutdown vagrant
+    *vagrant halt*

+  *Note:* DO NOT use "vagrant destroy" after you started project work, it will delete the VM so that all data will be lost.

 Vagrant:
  1. Creates vagrant box that will host jenkins, gitlab and sonarqube containers.
  2. The Vagrantfile allocates 10G memory and 4 cores of CPU to vagrant box.
 Note: 8G memory might work too